lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup4.md

-#### Performance with Different Mask Rate
+#### Performance with Various Mask Rates

-Lady H. applied both DIY solution and built-in `ElkanotoPuClassifier` solution on datasets with 95%, 80%, 50%, 30% mask rates.
-It turned out, the DIY solution is still a better option.
-Let's look into details.
+Lady H. applied both the DIY solution and PULearn's built-in `ElkanotoPuClassifier` on datasets with mask rates of 95%, 80%, 50%, and 30%.
+The results showed that the DIY solution consistently outperformed.
+Let's dive into the details.

 This is the performance comparison on 95% masked data.
 At the best threshold, both solution have `pred_pos_perct` intersects with `real_pos_perct`, but DIY solution has higher `known_recall`.